libreobjet/open-guide/en/design_process.md

 > To produce an object identical to a given object.
 −[Wiktionary](https://en.wiktionary.org/wiki/copy)

 Copying is the best way to learn, to appreciate, flatter and get in the mind of the original author.
-Copying a design, make it as indentical as possible, by redrawing the files in a different application or building replicas of the original object could teach you a lot of skills and give you a great sense of satisfaction.
+Copying a design, make it as identical as possible, by redrawing the files in a different application or building replicas of the original object could teach you a lot of skills and give you a great sense of satisfaction.
 This is all permitted and even encouraged by open source licensing.

 ### Adapting / modifying

 > To make suitable; to make to correspond; to fit or suit; to proportion.
 −[Wiktionary](https://en.wiktionary.org/wiki/open_source )

 One of the advantages of open source objects is that you are allowed to adapt them to your own needs (or anyone else's needs).
-There could be diferent reasons for adapting or modifying an object.
+There could be different reasons for adapting or modifying an object.
 Sometimes the reasons for adapting a design could be personal (size, proportion, taste...), other times related to the physical context (climate, scale, materials available), technological context (technical knowledge and context available), social context (language, religion, tradition, icons..), etc.

 If you want to share those changes, some open source licenses require that you publish them under the same license.